Virtuant/katacoda-scenarios/jenkins/jenkins-build-docker-images/step1.md

     jenkins:2.46.2-alpine \
     -c "tail -F /jenkins.log"`{{execute}}

 2\.
+This class doesn't cover Docker, but in order to confirm that the previous command has run successfully, run the following command to confirm that the container 'jenkins' is running:

+`docker ps`{{execute}}

+3\.
 With the next command, we clone a Jenkins Home directory into the container, before we start the Jenkins application.
-The Jenkins Home directory has been prepared to allow us using Jenkins without any login:
+The Jenkins Home directory has been prepared  allow us using Jenkins without any login:

 `docker exec -d jenkins \
     bash -c 'git clone https://github.com/oveits/jenkins_home_alpine \
         && export JENKINS_HOME=$(pwd)/jenkins_home_alpine \
-        && java -jar /usr/share/jenkins/jenkins.war 2>&1 1>/jenkins.log &'`{{execute}}
+        && java -jar /usr/share/jenkins/jenkins.war 2>&1 1>/jenkins.log '`{{execute}}

-3\.
+4\.
 After maybe several minutes, we should see that the `jenkins.war` is started:

 `docker exec jenkins ps -ef`{{execute}}

-4\.
+5\.
 By sure to exit out of the process before moving on to the next step!

 #### Load Dashboard